This post may contain affiliate links. Please read our disclosure policy.

 Nothing rings in Springtime like strawberries, fennel and arugula.
 I originally created this strawberry arugula salad for my cookbook, Simple Green Meals, and it is definitely a favorite.
-This gorgeous strawberry arugula salad is as delicious as it is beautiful.
-Topped with a unique lemon vinaigrette, this rockstar salad is for you.
+The toppings are my favorite, yet I constantly get emails about the lemon vinaigrette I created for it, too.

 While this salad recipe may contain a few plants you aren’t familiar with, give it a try!
 These were new to me at one time too, and I got to discover just how incredible they are.
 Trust me.